Have You Been Injured in an Accident?

 If you have been injured in an accident, the clock is ticking.
 Every day you wait to contact an attorney, your chances of seeking compensation may be slipping away.

-At D'Amico, Griffin and Pettinicchi, LLC, we start offering solid, aggressive personal injury representation the minute a client hires us.
+At the law offices of D'Amico, Griffin and Pettinicchi, LLC, we start offering solid, aggressive personal injury representation the minute a client hires us.
 With a wealth of knowledge and experience, our lawyers pursue the best results for each client we represent.

-Call 866-751-5691, or contact us online for a consultation in our Watertown, Connecticut law office.
-If you are unable to visit our office due to an injury, we can meet you in location that is convenient for you.
+Call (866) 848-7077, or contact us online for a consultation in our Watertown, Connecticut law office.
+If you are unable to visit our office due to an injury, we can meet you in a location that is convenient for you.

 The Importance of Acting Quickly